DataDog/datadog-agent/docs/agent/secrets.md

 ===
 ```

-Note that the Agent needs to be restarted to pick up changes on configuration files.
+**Note**:  The Agent needs to be restarted to pick up changes on configuration files.

 ### Debugging your secret_backend_command

-To test or debug outside of the Agent you can simply mimic how the Agent will run it:
+To test or debug outside of the Agent you can mimic how the Agent runs it:

 #### Linux